coreos/docs/using-coreos/index.md

 journalctl -u hello.service -f
 ```

-systemd provides a solid init system and service manager.
-Read more about it at the [systemd homepage][systemd-docs].

 #### Chaos Monkey

-Built in Chaos Monkey (i.e. random reboots).
-During the alpha period, CoreOS will automatically reboot after an update is applied.
+During our alpha period, Chaos Monkey (i.e. random reboots) is built in and will give you plenty of opportunities to test out systemd.
+CoreOS machines will automatically reboot after an update is applied.

+#### More Detailed Information
+<a class="btn btn-default" href="http://www.freedesktop.org/wiki/Software/systemd/">Read systemd Website</a>